-IV.B.1.b).(1)

-Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
+IV.B.1.b).(1) Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)

+IV.B.1.b).(1).(a) Fellows must demonstrate competence in providing consultation with referring physicians or services.
 (Core)

-IV.B.1.b).(1).(a) Fellows must demonstrate competence in providing consultation with referring physicians or services.
 IV.B.1.b).(1).(b) Fellows must demonstrate competence in following standards of care for practicing in a safe environment, attempting to reduce errors, and improving patient outcomes.
-(Core) IV.B.1.b).(1).(c) Fellows must demonstrate competence in the interpretation of all specified exams and/or invasive studies under close, graded responsibility and supervision.
-(Core) IV.B.1.b).(1).(d) Fellows must demonstrate competence in the interpretation of the range of abdominal imaging studies, encompassing: (Core) IV.B.1.b).(1).(d).(i) plain films and contrast enhanced conventional radiography studies of the gastrointestinal (GI) and genitourinary (GU) tracts, including Barium contrast studies and urography; (Core) IV.B.1.b).(1).(d).(ii) all ultrasonic examinations of the solid and hollow organs and conduits of the GI tract and of the kidneys, retroperitoneal spaces, the bladder, and male and female reproductive organs and conduits; (Core) IV.B.1.b).(1).(d).(iii) all CT examinations of the solid and hollow organs and conduits of the GI and GU tract and associated vessels and spaces; and, (Core) IV.B.1.b).(1).(d).(iv) all MRI examinations of the abdomen, including magnetic resonance cholangiopancreatography and magnetic resonance angiography.
-(Core) IV.B.1.b).(1).(e) Fellows should demonstrate competence in educating diagnostic and interventional radiology residents, and if appropriate, medical students, and other professional personnel, in the care and management of patients.
-(Core) IV.B.1.b).(1).(f) Fellows should demonstrate competence in integrating invasive procedures during conferences and individual consultation, where indicated, into optimal care plans for patients, even if formal responsibility for performing the procedures may not be part of the program.
 (Core)

+IV.B.1.b).(1).(c) Fellows must demonstrate competence in interpreting all specified exams and/or invasive studies under close, graded responsibility and supervision.
+(Core)

+IV.B.1.b).(1).(d) Fellows should demonstrate competence in educating diagnostic and interventional radiology residents, and if appropriate, medical students and other professional personnel, in the care and management of patients.
+(Core)

 IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
-(Core) IV.B.1.b).(2).(a) Fellows must demonstrate competence in applying low dose radiation techniques for both adults and children.
-(Core) IV.B.1.b).(2).(b) Fellows must demonstrate competence in the performance of all specified exams and/or invasive studies under close, graded responsibility and supervision.
+(Core) IV.B.1.b).(2).(a) Fellows must apply low dose radiation techniques.
+IV.B.1.b).(2).(b) Fellows must perform all specified exams and/or invasive studies under close, graded responsibility and supervision.
 (Core) IV.B.1.c) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, as well as the application of this knowledge to patient care.
-(Core) IV.B.1.c).(1) Fellows must demonstrate a level of expertise in the knowledge of those areas appropriate for an abdominal radiology specialist.
-(Core) IV.B.1.c).(2) Fellows must demonstrate knowledge and understanding of the indications and complications of percutaneous nephrostomy, and transhepatic cholangiography, tumor embolization, and percutaneous ablation.
-(Core) IV.B.1.c).(3) Fellows must demonstrate knowledge and understanding of the indications, performance, and interpretation of positron emission tomography (PET) and PET/CT in relation to abdominal disease.
-(Core) IV.B.1.c).(4) Fellows must demonstrate knowledge of low dose radiation techniques for both adults and children.
-(Core) IV.B.1.c).(5) Fellows must demonstrate knowledge of the prevention and treatment of complications of contrast administration.
-(Core) IV.B.1.c).(6) Fellows should demonstrate knowledge and skills in preparing and presenting educational material for medical students, graduate medical staff members, and allied health personnel.
-(Core) IV.B.1.d) Practice-based Learning and Improvement
+(Core) IV.B.1.c).(1) Fellows must demonstrate a level of expertise in the knowledge of those areas appropriate for a pediatric radiology specialist.
+(Core) IV.B.1.c).(2) Fellows must demonstrate knowledge in low-dose radiation techniques.
+(Core) IV.B.1.c).(3) Fellows must demonstrate knowledge related to the prevention and treatment of complications of contrast administration.
+(Core) IV.B.1.c).(4) Fellows should demonstrate knowledge of and skills in preparing and presenting educational material for medical students, residents, staff members, and allied health personnel.
+(Core) IV.B.1.c).(4).(a) Fellows must actively participate in teaching conferences for medical students, radiology residents, other residents rotating on the pediatric radiology service, and other health professional training programs.
+(Core) IV.B.1.c).(5) Fellows must demonstrate knowledge and utilization of appropriate imaging as it is applied to congenital, developmental, or acquired diseases of the newborn, infant, child, and adolescent that are basic to the practice of pediatrics.
+(Core) IV.B.1.c).(6) Fellows must demonstrate knowledge and interpretation of imaging studies of the pediatric patient with awareness of normals, normal variants, and typical imaging findings of pediatric diseases and congenital malformations.
+(Core)

+IV.B.1.d) Practice-based Learning and Improvement